Mich8952/StoryGenApp/README.md

 ACTIVE WORK IN PROGRESS

 # StoryGenApp
 Story generation app that has a custom made model LSTM (not-pretrained) and has the ability to creatively develop short stories using Tensorflow in python.
-This also uses C++ to create an app interface that utilizes the python model.
+This also uses C# to create an app interface that utilizes the python model.

 ![Example Story](https://github.com/Mich8952/StoryGenApp/blob/main/Sample%20story.PNG)